César Sampaio

-Carlos César Sampaio Campos (born 31 March 1968) is a Brazilian football pundit and retired footballer, who played as a midfielder.
+Carlos César Sampaio Campos (born 31 March 1968), known as César Sampaio, is a Brazilian football pundit, coach and former player who played as a defensive midfielder.
+He is the current technical coordinator of Campeonato Brasileiro Série A club Santos.

 Club career

-A former defensive midfielder, César Sampaio is one of the few players who played for the four major clubs from São Paulo (Santos, Palmeiras, Corinthians and São Paulo).
-A Palmeiras legend, he is considered one of the greatest players in the club's history, having played with the team from 1991 to 1994 and from 1999 to 2000.
-He won the Bola de Ouro (Brazilian Golden Ball award) twice, in 1990 and 1993.
+Born and raised in Jabaquara, a district of São Paulo, César Sampaio was spotted by Lima and invited to join the youth sides of Santos in 1983.
+He made his first team debut in 1986, and subsequently established himself as a regular starter.

+In July 1991, César Sampaio moved to Palmeiras for a fee of US$ 450,000, with Ranielli and Serginho Fraldinha moving in the opposite direction.
+An undisputed starter, he won several titles at the club.

+In 1995, César Sampaio moved abroad and joined J1 League side Yokohama Flügels.
+In January 1999, after being close to a move to Vasco da Gama, he returned to Palmeiras, being team captain during the club's 1999 Copa Libertadores title.

+In July 2000, César Sampaio joined La Liga side Deportivo de La Coruña.
+Rarely used and struggling with injuries, he returned to Brazil in October 2001, after being presented at Corinthians.

+César Sampaio departed Timão on 7 December 2001, and returned to Japan six days later after signing for Kashiwa Reysol.
+He later represented Sanfrecce Hiroshima and São Paulo, retiring with the latter in December 2004, aged 36.

 International career

-César Sampaio joined the Brazil national football team during the Copa América in 1993, but was not part of the team during the FIFA World Cup finals in neither 1990 nor 1994.
+César Sampaio joined the Brazil national football team during the Copa América in 1993, also took part at the 1995 edition of the tournament (where they finished as runners-up), but was not part of the team during the FIFA World Cup finals in neither 1990 nor 1994.

 He was later also part of the Brazilian squad that won both the Copa América and the FIFA Confederations Cup in 1997, and played for Brazil at the 1998 FIFA World Cup finals, where he made six appearances in the team's run to the final, which they lost to the hosts of the tournament, France.
 At the 1998 FIFA World Cup finals, he became remembered for scoring the first goal of the entire tournament in the 4th minute of Brazil's opening match against Scotland, a header from a corner by Bebeto on the left.
 He also scored a brace in Brazil's 4–1 victory against Chile in the round of 16 during the same tournament.

 Sampaio is also remembered for helping Ronaldo when he suffered a convulsive fit in the night before the 1998 FIFA World Cup final.

-After retirement

-César Sampaio retired from professional football in 2004.
-He has recently said that he wants to become a manager and he is starting his coaching badges.